Shang-Chi: House of M

 In the alternate timeline of the House of M storyline, Shang-Chi never realizes his father's evil doings before his death at Magneto's hands.
 This causes him to become consumed with a desire for vengeance.
 In this reality, Shang-Chi is the head of the Dragons criminal organization, alongside Colleen Wing, the Swordsman, Mantis, Zaran the Weapons Master and Machete.
 The Dragons later resolved their rivalry against Luke Cage's gang, but were eventually captured in a trap created by both the Kingpin's assassins and Thunderbird's agents.
 The Dragons and the Wolfpack were freed by Luke Cage, in which Shang-Chi's gang join the Avengers in their battle against the Brotherhood.

-Marvel Apes

-In this simian version of the Marvel Universe, Shang-Chi and his father work as a subversive organization, trying to get the local sentients to work in peace and not in animalistic domination.
-The Avengers (Ape-vengers) murder him for this 'weak-minded' sentiment.

 Marvel Zombies

 In the Marvel Zombies continuity, Shang-Chi is turned into a zombie during a multi-hero effort to rescue surviving civilians.
 In a mid-Manhattan battle, detailed in Ultimate Fantastic Four #23, he and dozens of other zombie-heroes attempt to consume the last batch of humans.
 These humans are defended by that universe's Magneto and the Ultimate Fantastic Four.
 During a successful rescue attempt, Thing sends Shang-Chi flying through the air with one punch.
 Shang-Chi is then seen attacking Magneto once again, but he is cut in half by the Master of Magnetism.
 A different Shang-Chi appears in Marvel Zombies Return in an alternate universe where he is unaffected by the zombie outbreak.
 The zombie Wolverine finds him in an underground fight club, engaging with other infamous martial artists.
 The flesh-hungry mutant slashes him to death.